Immunoglobulin A–Associated Vasculitis (IgAV)

 If the cause is a drug, it has to be stopped.
 Otherwise, treatment is primarily symptomatic.

-Corticosteroids (eg, prednisone 2 mg/kg up to a total of 50 mg po once/day) may help control abdominal pain and are occasionally needed to treat severe joint pain or renal disease.
+For adults, corticosteroids (eg, prednisone 2 mg/kg up to a total of 50 mg po once/day) may help control abdominal pain and are occasionally needed to treat severe joint pain or renal disease.
 Pulse IV methylprednisolone followed by oral prednisone and cyclophosphamide can be given to attempt to control inflammation when the kidneys are severely affected.
 However, the effects of corticosteroids on renal manifestations are not clear.

 Symptoms usually remit after about 4 wk.